Zisaac52/FL-PND/README.md

 ## How to Run

-The simulation is launched using the custom `run.py` script, which provides full control over the Ray backend and resource allocation.
+The simulation is launched using the custom `run.py` script, which now orchestrates Ray setup, Flower sampling, and the Ladder-inspired reputation chain.

 Simply run the following command from the project root directory (`PND/`):